 MSM ranks number one in the first-ever study of all United States medical schools in the area of social mission.
-The ranking came as a result of MSM's focus on primary care and addressing the needs of underserved communities, a role which the study emphasizes is critical to improving overall healthcare in the United States.
+The ranking came as a result of MSM's focus on primary care and its mission to address the needs of underserved communities, a commitment which the study emphasizes is critical to improving overall healthcare in the United States.
 Such recognition underscores the vital role that MSM and other historically black academic health centers play in the nation's healthcare system by addressing head on the issues of diversity, access, and misdistribution.

-Put simply, we attract and train the doctors and health professionals America needs most: those who will care for underserved communities; those who will add racial and ethnic diversity to the health professions and scientific workforce; those who will dedicate themselves to eliminating the racial, ethnic, and geographic health inequities that continue to plague the community.
+Put simply, we attract and train the doctors and health professionals America needs most: those who will care for underserved communities; those who will add racial and ethnic diversity to the health professions and scientific workforce; those who will dedicate themselves to eliminating the racial, ethnic, and geographic health inequities that continue to plague the community and the nation.